LPIX-11/SamaneCLI/README.md

         - sm generate <name> -m -c -e
             - Will generate a model, controller and entity

+        - sm generate <name> -m -e
+            - Will generate a model and an entity

 ##### Author
     + Mohamed Johnson